 - Skilled Nursing Facilities

-Insurance: The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) recommends for homeowners to schedule an appointment with an insurance agent.
+- Insurance: The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) recommends for homeowners to schedule an appointment with an insurance agent.
 Agents can provide owners and renters with a policy that matches their needs when provided with a home inventory list.
 In addition, after a disaster, an inventory can help provide proof of personal property loss.
-Government and industry officials also recommend taking photos of the outside of a home as well as all contents, and to store these photos together with the inventory list in a safe place away from the house.
+Government and industry officials also recommend taking photos of the outside of a home as well as all contents and storing these photos together with the inventory list in a safe place away from the house.

 - It takes 30 days for a flood policy to take effect, so you need to purchase flood insurance before flooding happens.